eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/demand-volatility.md

 ## Business Roles and Functions

 Demand Volatility data is embedded into the WeekBasedCapacityGroup aspect model.
-This means that only suppliers provide Demand Volatitlity related data and customers consume it.
+This means that only suppliers provide Demand Volatility related data and customers consume it.

 |Function / Role|Customer|Supplier|
 |-|-|-|